Manideep30/Language-Translator/README.md

-# Language-Translator
-A Language Translator using Tkinter
+# Music Player in Python